dat-ecosystem/organization/code-of-conduct-contact.md

 # Dat Ecosystem - Reporting Guide

-If you believe someone is violating [the code of conduct](./code-of-conduct.md) we ask that you report it to the Dat Ecosystem Consortium by emailing to `conduct@dat-ecosystem.org`.
+If you believe someone is violating [the code of conduct](./code-of-conduct.md) we ask that you report it to the Dat Ecosystem Consortium created an encrypted issue using [our private contact system](https://dat-ecosystem.org/organization).

 All reports will be kept confidential.
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.